The Story of the Eternal Gospel Society

 If the RSVP date passes and leadership has either ignored or declined the invitation without a good reason, then they will have merited a church protest where large graphic images of sacrificial vistims will be on display outside their place of worship on the Lord's Day.
 The merely possibility of a church protest should encourage leadership to examine the claim and verify that it is true.

 A new evangelism is what Pope John Paul II expressed the need for in 1990, the year of John's credobaptism.
 JPII did not try to define exactly how the new evangelism would look like.
-That part was the Divine Father's job, and now he has done it.
+That part was the Divine Father's job, and now he has done the job through a skeptic of all people.